From the Learning Center

 But if you purchase a twenty-year term policy in your twenties and then decide to buy a new policy when it expires, your life insurance rate will likely increase because you are older.

-And in the economy?
+And in this economy?
 Locking in rates isn’t a bad idea.

 3. What You Can Afford